ryan-haver/ollama_proxy_server/README.md

 Stop exposing your local AI to the world. **Ollama Proxy Fortress** is the ultimate security and management layer for your Ollama instances, designed to be set up in **60 seconds** by anyone, on any operating system.

 Whether you're a developer, a researcher, or just an AI enthusiast, this tool transforms your vulnerable open port into a managed, secure, and **deeply customizable** AI command center.

+## Fork Highlights

+This fork focuses on operational hardening and turnkey container delivery:

+- **Automated upstream sync** every day at 02:00 UTC keeps this fork aligned with `ParisNeo/ollama_proxy_server`.
+- **Multi-arch Docker builds** (amd64 + arm64) are published to GHCR on every change to `main`.
+- **Unraid-friendly defaults**: the image runs as UID 99 / GID 100, stores data under `/home/app/data`, and documents the required volume mounts for persistent SSL certs, uploads, and benchmarks.

 ---